Who built the track?

 We are extremely lucky to have Pat McDonough as our race director.
 His credentials as an event coordinator, as well as a lifelong passionate track cyclist, are impeccable.
 Please check the velodrome calendar for upcoming races.

-Our Racing Programs will run under the Bicycle Racing Association of Colorado.
-To compete, riders must hold a USA Cycling Road/Track Racing License, Category 4 or above and have been certified on a track.
+Our racing programs will run under the Bicycle Racing Association of Colorado.
+To compete in USAC races, which include our Thursday Night Saturday Race Series and Saturday Time Trials, riders must hold a USA Cycling Road/Track racing license, category 4 or above and have been certified on a track.

-The track is open all winter, weather permitting, and we believe the winter season will provide some of the best training days.
+The track is open all winter, weather permitting.
 Note that Boulder and Erie weather patterns are different.
 Daily tweets and Facebook updates will communicate when the velodrome is open or closed.

 See you on the track!